wagtail-nest/wagtail-personalisation/docs/editor_guide/segments_dashboard.rst

 Switching between views
 -----------------------

-By default, Wagxperience's "dashboard view" is active on the segment dashboard.
+By default, Wagtail Personalisation's "dashboard view" is active on the segment dashboard.
 If you would like to switch between the dashboard view and list view, open the segment dashboard and click the "Switch view" button in the green header at the top of the page.